marcoalopez/GrainSizeTools/README.md

 ![](https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/new_header.png)

-*This project is maintained by [Marco A. Lopez-Sanchez](https://marcoalopez.github.io/) - Last update (website): 2018/03/24*
+*This project is maintained by [Marco A. Lopez-Sanchez](https://marcoalopez.github.io/) - Last update (website): 2018/03/26*

 [GrainSizeTools script](http://marcoalopez.github.io/GrainSizeTools/) is a free, open-source, cross-platform script written in [Python](https://www.python.org/) that provides several tools for visualizing and estimating grain size in polycrystalline materials.
-The script is able to **estimate differential stress through paleopiezometers**, implementing multiple paleopiezometers for comparison, and to derive the actual (3D) grain size distribution from thin sections using the Saltykov and the two-step methods.
-The script **does not require previous experience with Python programming language** (see documentation below and [FAQ](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/FAQ.md)).
+The script is able to **estimate differential stress through paleopiezometers**, implementing multiple piezometric relations for comparison, and to derive the actual (3D) grain size distribution from thin sections using the Saltykov and the two-step methods.
+The script only requires as input the areas of the grain profiles measured grain-by-grain in a thin section and **does not require previous experience with Python programming language** (see documentation below and [FAQ](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/FAQ.md)).
 For users with coding skills, the script is organized in a modular way using functions that facilitate the reuse or extend the code.

-**Last release 2018/03/12, v1.4.3**
+**Last release 2018/03/26, v1.4.4**

 ## Features at a glance